 The Virginia Higher Education Opportunity Act of 2011 created this commission.
 Keep track of their developments by checking out their web site.

-Virginia Higher Education Opportunity Act of 2011 (sometimes referred to as TJ 21)
+Virginia Higher Education Opportunity Act of 2011 (often referred to as TJ 21)

 The purpose of this act is to fuel economic growth in Virginians by preparing citizens for the “top job” opportunities in the knowledge-driven economy of the 21st century.
 Among its provisions are (a) a new higher education funding policy, (b) targeted economic and innovation incentives, (c) creation of a STEM Public-Private Partnership, and (d) the creation of the Higher Education Advisory Committee.
 Read the Act.